pikulet/ghost-wp/README.md

 ## Contributing

-please add more suggestions to the word pack ^^
+please add more suggestions to the word pack, by making a pull request or creating an issue

 ## Usage